-Source: Grand Island GIS Aerials, Hall County Assessor's and Marvin Planning Consultants 2021
+Source: Hall County Assessor's and Marvin Planning Consultants 2021

-Age of Structure

-Within the study area there are nine structures.
-After researching the structural age on the Hall County Assessor's website, the following breakdown was determined:

-• 9 (100.0%) unit was determined to be 40 years of age or older.
+Within the study area there are three primary structures.
+After researching the structural age with the Grand Island Public Schools Building and Grounds Department, 3 (100.0%) units were determined to be 40 years of age or older.

-However, when examining the age based upon a cumulative approach, as in Table 1 the average age of the primary structures is equal to 70.8 years; thus, meeting the requirements of the statutes.
+However, when examining the age based upon a cumulative approach, as seen in Table 1, the average age of the primary structures is equal to 58.0 years; thus, meeting the requirements of the statutes.
+The age of the structures would be a direct contributing factor.